Book review Recommended Read Strategy technology

 Is the book relevant today?

-It’s been more than two decades when the first edition of The Innovator’s Dilemma was published and close to a decade, since the last updated edition came out.
-A lot has changed since.
+It has been more than two decades since the first edition of The Innovator’s Dilemma was published and nearly a decade since the last updated edition was released.
+A lot has changed since then.

-Disruption is no longer the buzzword it used to be.
+Disruption is no longer the buzzword it once was.

 The phrase disruptive innovation has been bastardized.
-It is used in ways no way closer to the original theory of Prof Christensen.
+It is applied in ways that stray far from Professor Christensen’s original theory.

-Today any innovation that is doing the rounds is a disruptive innnovation in local parlance.
-I have heard people labeling some internet fads as disruptions.
+Today any innovation doing the rounds is often dubbed disruptive innovation in common discourse.
+I have heard people label some internet fads as disruptions.

-Those firms don’t exist because they became a victim of their own success.
+Those firms don’t exist because they fell victim to their own success.
 They metamorphosed from nimble units into entrenched companies with rigid values and processes.
-That’s what happend with Micropolis and Kmart.
+This is what happened with Micropolis and Kmart.

-Christensen himself asserts, most people claiming to understand disruptive innovation simply don’t get it:
+Christensen himself has stated that most people claiming to understand disruptive innovation simply don’t:

 “In our experience, too many people who speak of ‘disruption’ have not read a serious book or article on the subject … Many researchers, writers, and consultants use disruptive innovation to describe any situation in which an industry is shaken up and previously successful incumbents stumble.”